CISecurity/ArtifactExpressions/artifacts/unixlinux/unix.individual_file_v1.rst

 filepath or a path and filename.
 Only one of these options may be selected.

-The optional file_state element contains entities that are used to check the file path and name, as well as the text block in question and the value of the subexpressions.
+The  file_state element contains entities that are used to check the file path and name, as well as the text block in question and the value of the subexpressions.